moritzstadler/acvi-med/ANNOTATION.md

 <pre><code>mkdir $HOME/vep_data/libs/dbnsfp
 cd $HOME/vep_data/libs/dbnsfp</code></pre>

 Run the following commands one by one to fetch and format the dbNSFP data.
 Note that some commands may take a long time to run.
 In that case you might want to use the ``nohup``command.
+Check out http://database.liulab.science/dbNSFP#version for the latest version.
 <pre><code>wget https://usf.box.com/shared/static/9r6iamhldji4c3vodwebh3947vgrvsng
 unzip dbNSFP4.3a.zip
 zcat dbNSFP4.3a_variant.chr1.gz | head -n1 > h